AV Booth Topics

 to be sustainable in the long term, because of the external costs of

-shipping, transport support of biomass to the gasification site.
+shipping and transport support of bio-mass to the gasification site.
 Small,

 local, distributed, gasification energy systems are more aligned with